projg2/python-guide/test.rst

 Choosing the correct test runner
 ================================
 There are a few modules used to run tests in Python packages.
-The most common include the built-in unittest_ module, pytest_ and nose_.
+The most common include the built-in unittest_ module and pytest_.
 There are also some rarely used test tools and domain-specific solutions, e.g. django_ has its own test runner.
 This section will help you determining which test runner to use and depend on.